What do you do when you don’t trust your husband?

 There’s no easy process to confronting trust issues in marriage.
 My quick thoughts are meant to affirm you and point you in the right direction.

-What what wisdom can you add?
-Is this something you have walked through in your marriage?
-How did you navigate?
+Question: What wisdom can you add?
+Is this something you have walked through in your marriage and how did you navigate?